My goal is to stay employed for another year.

 9. Take at least 3 Business courses at Coursera

-10. Take a vacation (I haven't taken a real vacation in my lifeand that is true)
+10. Take a vacation (I haven't taken a real vacation in my life

 Failed the interview the cut-off was 5.25 but my final score was 5.2